 - The nature of control over the company

-– Identity card number/ the number and issuing country of the passport
+- In case of a registrable person, correspondence address and identity card number/ the number and issuing country of the passport are required

 - The particulars of any registrable change in any of the SCs;